microsoft/Lets-Get-Technical/README.md

 # Microsoft Let's Get Technical Series
-Here's how partner Microsoft Reactor and get started to landing a Let's Get Technical series in your market.
+Here's how you can partner Microsoft Reactor and get started to landing a Let's Get Technical series in your market.
 <br/>
 ## Background
 The Let’s Get Technical Series is a series of three short virtual events piloting first at the regional markets in Asia.
 It first inaugurated in Indonesia, then the Philippines, recently in Thailand.